Gbadebo Rhodes-Vivour: Career

-He worked with Franklin Ellis Architects when he was in the UK.
-On returning to Nigeria, he worked with SISA, Cliff Consulting now called Building Partnership CCP and Patrick Wayi, before venturing fully into politics.
+GRV worked with Franklin Ellis Architects while he was in the UK.
+On returning to Nigeria, he worked with SISA, Kliff Consulting now called Building Partnership CCP, and Patrick Waheed Architects.

+He is the founder of Spatial Tectonics, a design firm focused on unconventional construction methods to achieve affordability.
+He is a partner to Multi Development Construction Corporation (MDCC).
+He sits on the board of HomeQube Ltd, E-Terra Technologies and Alkebulan Agro-Allied.
+He is the chairman of The Rhodes-Vivour Foundation.

 Political career

 He was one of the first beneficiaries of the Not Too Young To Run legislation.
 In 2017, Rhodes-Vivour contested the Ikeja Local Government Area chairmanship under the KOWA party.
 Citing that the absence of godfatherism in the party made him contest under the platform.
 He lost to the candidate of the incumbent APC.

 In 2019, he contested for the senate seat to represent Lagos west under the PDP.
 His campaign points were to revamp the infrastructure within the district and well as to get out the incumbent who he term as an "absentee senator spending more resources pursuing a futile governorship bid in Ogun State, rather than focus on Lagos West that have already given him their mandate".
-He came second in the final polls, losing to the incumbent senator and contestant under the erstwhile ruling party APC, Solomon Olamilekan Adeola 'Yayi', by 243,516 votes to Adeola's 323,817.
+He came second in the final polls, losing to the incumbent senator and contestant under the erstwhile ruling party APC, Solomon Adeola, by 243,516 votes to Adeola's 323,817.
 Adeola received 41.38% of the votes, while Rhodes-Vivour received 39.40%.
 He contested the result in court, citing electoral violence and disruptions as reasons why the result should not be valid.
 However, the court deemed that not to be enough and upheld the election of his opponent.

-He is the Labour party gubernatorial candidate for the upcoming 2023 Lagos State gubernatorial election.
+He was the Labour party gubernatorial candidate in the 2023 Lagos State gubernatorial election, losing to the incumbent governor, Babajide Sanwo-Olu.
 He was initially one of the nominees gearing up to contest under the PDP, but pulled out just before the primary election was held.